 This is actually a wrapper function which calls the appropriate version of synthesizeNTF, based on the module control flag optimize_NTF which determines whether to use optimization tools.

-Parameter H_inf is used to enforce the Lee stability criterion.
+The parameter H_inf is used to enforce the Lee stability criterion.

-Fift-order lowpass modulator; zeros optimized for an oversampling ratio of 32.:
+Fifth-order low-pass modulator; zeros optimized for an oversampling ratio of 32.:

 '''

 from deltasigma import

 H = synthesizeNTF(5, 32, 1)

 pretty_lti(H)

 '''